Idiot Compassion was a term first used by monks to describe those who lack courage in their compassion. They nailed it.

 Would the innocent Christians being slaughtered by these terrorist groups not be considered suffering?

-Even by giving innumerable amounts of aid to these Christian groups, they still will be under constant threat of terrorism by Islam.
+Even by giving innumerable amounts of aid to these Christian groups, they still will be under constant threat of terrorism by militant Islam.
+Look up VOM and see the truth about Christians that are forced to live by radical Muslims.

-The only way to show compassion to the actual victims (the innocent – non-aggressive Christians), is to aid them in their fight.
+The only way to show compassion to the actual victims (the innocent: non-aggressive Christians) is to aid them in their fight.
 To stop the killings through compassionate and justifiable force.
+Righteous retaliation and self-defense.

 We can’t have two sides of the same coin.

-Just as we couldn’t help the schizophrenic and not instigate violence; we also cannot help the Christians without instigating violence.
+Just as we couldn’t help the schizophrenic and not instigate aggression; we also cannot help the Christians without instigating aggression.
+Sometimes this is required.

 This is why I believe that there has been a steady rise of “idiot compassion” in the West.